Syed Mohammad Ahsan: World War II

 During World War II he was a RIN naval officer on the side of Great Britain and saw actions in the Atlantic battle against the German Kriegsmarine.
 Upon posting back to British India, he participated in Arakan Campaign in 1942–43 and later served well in the Mediterranean theatre in 1944–45.
 His actions of valor earned him to be decorated with the Distinguished Service Cross by the United Kingdom after the end of World War II in 1945.

-In 1946, he was appointed as aide-de-camp to Viceroy of India, Lord Mountbatten and assisted him in cabinet meetings to resolve political crises in the British Indian Empire.
+In 1946, he was appointed as aide-de-camp (ADC) to Viceroy of India, Lord Mountbatten and assisted him in cabinet meetings to resolve political crises in the British Indian Empire.

 Post-Independence

-When the United Kingdom announced its intentions to partition of India in 1947, Ahsan decided to opt for Pakistan and was introduced by Lord Mountbatten to Muhammad Ali Jinnah as his aide-de-camp.
+When the United Kingdom announced its intentions to partition of India in 1947, Ahsan decided to opt for Pakistan and was introduced by Lord Mountbatten to Muhammad Ali Jinnah as his ADC.
 In a meeting with Jinnah, Lord Mountbatten reportedly quoted: [President] Jinnah, I give you Pakistan, I give you my Aide'd camp, Lieutenant Ahsan."

 At the time of his joining the Pakistan Navy, the Indian Navy sent the military seniority list to Pakistan's Ministry of Defence (MoD) where then Lieutenant Ahsan was the 4th ranking officer in the Executive Branch in terms of seniority with Service No. PN-007.
 He was assigned as military adviser and ADC to founding father and the first Governor-General M.A.
 Jinnah.
 In 1947, Lt.
 Ahsan was the first person at the Jinnah Terminal to receive Lord Mountabattens when they first arrived to Karachi to meet Jinnah.
 He did not participated in the first war with India on Kashmir crises in 1947.

 On 30 September 1949, he witnessed the commissioning of the PNS Tippu Sultan from the Royal Navy and was subsequently promoted as Lieutenant-Commander.
-He was made First Executive officer of Tippu Sultan and later commanding the PNS Tariq as Commander in 1950.
+He was made First Executive officer of PNS Tippu Sultan and later commanding the PNS Tariq as Commander in 1950.
 He participated in Task Force 92 alongside Commander A.R.
 Khan who commanded the Tippu Sultan and made a first goodwill visit to Malta, Middle East and Eastern Europe.
 In 1951, he commanded the PNS Tughril which became a part of the 25th Destroyer.